omxhealth/drugbank-sample-apps/README.md

 By default, each app should be running at http://127.0.0.1:4567/ and is accessed by going to that address in a web browser.
 To stop the server, press CTRL+C.

-Each implementation determines the port to run on as well as the Drugbank API host, API key, and the region to use for searches from the `config.json` file at the root of the repo.
-To change the port, API key, API host, or region, simply change the values in the `config.json`.
+Each implementation determines the port to run on as well as the DrugBank API key and the region to use for searches from the `config.json` file at the root of the repo.
+To change the port, API key, or region, simply change the values in the `config.json`.
 The region and API key can also be changed from the support page within the app.

 ##### Note: the Java app may not behave like this, as when it is compiled it creates a copy of `config.json` for itself at `drugbank-sample-apps\java\db-app\target\classes`.